theBoEffect/mmv-architecture-demo/README.md

 * The ability to guide implementation and roll-out strategies to work in harmony with the development effort
 * The ability to interact with customers in order to find new opportunities

 In this overview you will see an abbreviated example of how I analyze an opportunity and problems to solve in order to define architectural patterns and solutions.
 Additionally, this will showcase my general development abilities, and can be used as an example of my implementation capabilities across a variety of technologies.
 While the overview will not be exhaustive relative to the list above, I think it will be sufficient for the purposes of a demonstration.
-This demonstration format utilizes the concept of a Design Sketch, something that I myself did not invent but use frequently.
+This overview format utilizes the concept of a Design Sketch, something that I myself did not invent but use frequently.

 <small>Credit for the Design Sketch format goes to one of my mentors and is available upon request</small>